The End of Summer Is Nearly Here: Use Those Vacations

 Retired nurse Diane McCarthy volunteers in the neonatal ICU at OhioHealth Riverside Methodist Hospital in Columbus.
 Millennial nurses such as Erin Bergmann (left) say they benefit from having more experienced nurses like McCarthy on the unit.
 Photo by Kyle Robertson.

 Most people I know, however, still want to keep a connection with nursing and have transitioned into part-time or consulting roles.
 After fulfilling and demanding careers, many older nurses still have a lot to offer and are not ready to completely retire from nursing.
-As one colleague has aptly termed it, “preferment”—doing what you prefer, when you prefer, […]
+As one colleague has aptly termed it, “preferment”—doing what you prefer, when you prefer, and with […]

 AJN Wants You!
 A Call for Peer Reviewers and Authors